Mirajul Islam: Kingstar Sporting Club

-After the 2019–20 Dhaka Third Division League was postponed due to the COVID-19 outbreak while the season opening game against Chawkbazar United ended in their opponents forfeiting, Miraj officially made his debut for Kingstar and scored in a 2–0 victory over Alamgir Shomaj Kollayan KS, on 2 March 2021.
+After the 2019–20 Dhaka Third Division League was postponed due to the COVID-19 outbreak and the season opening game against Chawkbazar United ended in their opponents forfeiting, Miraj officially made his debut for Kingstar and scored in a 2–0 victory over Alamgir Shomaj Kollayan KS, on 2 March 2021.
 Miraj scored his first domestic league goal while still being of only 14 years and 5 months.
 He scored a hat-trick against Asaduzzaman Football Academy in a 4–2 victory, on 5 March 2021.
-Miraj scored 6 goals in 8 games, as his team qualified for the Super League round as undefeated group winners.
+Miraj scored 6 goals from 7 games, as his team qualified for the Super League round as undefeated group winners.

 In the Super League, Miraj scored his first goal in a 2–0 victory over Dipali Jubo Shangha, on 30 June 2021.
-He went on to score 3 more goals and a total of 4 goals in 9 games, as his club earned promotion to the Dhaka Second Division League, as unbeaten runners-up.
+He went on to score 3 more goals and a total of 4 goals in 9 Super League games, as his club earned promotion to the Dhaka Second Division League, as unbeaten runners-up.
 Miraj's goal against Narinda Junior Lions Club in the season ending game on 9 September 2021, was his last goal for the club.
-He finished the season with 10 goals from 17 games.
+He finished the season with 10 goals from 16 games.
 While playing for the Kingstar he participated in the nationwide trials held by the Bangladesh Football Federation (BFF) for the newly launched BFF Elite Football Academy.
 He survived the trials and was selected for the main team that would eventually play second-tier football, the Bangladesh Championship League, the following year.